 Ingredient notes and substitutions

-Please see the recipe card for all ingredients and measurements.
+Just a few simple ingredients are needed for this make-ahead breakfast.
+Please see the recipe card below for all ingredients and measurements.

 Old-fashioned oats (rolled oats) - These are stable for making overnight oats.
 They soak up liquid to become soft and creamy.
 If you need gluten-free use certified gluten-free oats.
-Rolled oats can't be substituted with steel-cut oats since they take longer to break down and quick oats break down much quicker.
+Rolled oats cannot be substituted with steel-cut oats since they take longer to break down.
+Quick oats break down much quicker and may become mushy.

-Raspberries - The main flavor for these delightful raspberry overnight oats.
+Frozen or fresh raspberries - The main flavor for these delightful raspberry overnight oats.
 Use fresh or frozen to be able to have these all year round.
-Please see the options below for ways to add the berries to your oats.
+Please see the options below for ways to add berries to your oats.
+For a chocolate version try chocolate raspberry overnight oats.

 Almond butter - The nut butter can be substituted with peanut butter for a more raspberry peanut butter (PB&J) combo.
-For a nut-free version, leave it out or try sunflower butter.
+For a nut-free version, leave it out, or try sunflower butter in this delicious breakfast.

-Maple syrup - Maple syrup can be substituted with agave syrup or your sweetener of choice.
+Maple syrup - Pure maple syrup can be substituted with agave syrup or your sweetener of choice.
 Add it to taste to suit your preferences for sweetness.

 Options for adding raspberries